Shopify/goreferrer/README.md

 ## Direct

 Direct is an internal referrer.
-The url host must match the domains listed as arguments to the ParseEx call.
+Direct referrer can only be obtained by calling the extended version of the parsing function referrer.ParseWithDirect().
+The additional arguments specify the domains that are to be considered "direct".

 ## Indirect